28 Best Things to do in Salt Spring Island, BC

 During your stay you can use the communal BBQ, canoes and stand-up-paddle boards free of charge.
 We made it our daily routine to take the stand-up-paddle boards out on the lake and every night we sat on our outdoor terrace with a glass of our favourite Salt Spring wine.

 If you want to explore the island with your friends and not worry about driving, you can easily book a private driver with Tour Salt Spring.
-The price is $400 per group for 5 hours.
-You can pick the route of your choice.
+Your tour of the island is customizable and you get up to 5 hours with the van.

-Our recommended itinerary with your private driver would be: shop the Saturday Market, have a wine tasting at Salt Spring Vineyards and Garry Oaks, a cheese tasting at the Salt Spring Island Cheese Farm and then finish your day off with a late lunch and flight of ciders at Salt Spring Wild Cider.
+Our recommended itinerary with your private driver would be: shop the Saturday Market, enjoy a wine tasting at Garry Oaks and a cheese tasting at the Salt Spring Island Cheese Farm.
+Continue your journey with a tasting of wines at Kutatas or beers at Salt Spring Brewing Co.
+Wrap up your day with a leisurely late lunch and flight of ciders at Salt Spring Wild Cider.

 For dinner, pick up prepared gourmet dishes from The Woodshed Shop to make back at the cottage.
-Browse their selection of seasonally inspired meals at their new shop in Ganges (319-#2 Upper Ganges Road).
+Browse their selection of seasonally inspired meals at their new shop in Merchant Mews (319-#2 Upper Ganges Road).
 Their Chicken Marbella and Lasagne Bolognese is delectable!

 11. Unwind at Solace Organic Spa